microsoft/semantic-kernel/docs/decisions/00NN-text-search.md

 ### Define `ITextSearch` Abstraction with Generics

-A new `ITextSearchService` abstraction is used to define the contract to perform a text based search.
+A new `ITextSearch` abstraction is used to define the contract to perform a text based search.
-`ITextSearchService` uses generics are each implementation is required to support returning search values as:
+`ITextSearch` uses generics are each implementation is required to support returning search values as:

 - `string` values, this will typically be the snippet or chunk associated with the search result.
 - instances of `TextSearchResult`, this is a normalized result that has name, value and link properties.